hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   the default is 10 seconds.

 * `disk_cache` (string) - The cache mode to use for disk.
-Allowed values values include any of "writethrough", "writeback", "none", "unsafe" or "directsync".
+Allowed values include any of "writethrough", "writeback", "none", "unsafe" or "directsync".
 By default, this is set to "writeback".

 * `disk_discard` (string) - The discard mode to use for disk.
 Allowed values